WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Sensors.Motion.ParallaxPir.md

 | NuGet package | ![NuGet](https://img.shields.io/nuget/v/Meadow.Foundation.Sensors.Motion.ParallaxPIR.svg?label=NuGet)|
 | | |

-The Parallax PIR detects motion by emitting a high signal when motion is detected.
-The signal returns to a low state when motion stops.
+The Parallax PIR detects motion via infrared.
+It emits a high signal over the data pin when motion is detected.
+The pin returns to a low state when motion stops.

 ####Purchasing